 Governmental Funds.
 The focus of the Town's governmental funds is to provide information on near-term inflows, outflows, and balances of usable resources.
 Such information is useful in assessing the Town's financing requirements.
-Specifically, unreserved fund balance can be a useful measure of a government's net resources available for spending at the end of the fiscal year.

 The general fund is the chief operating fund of the Town.
-At the end of the current fiscal year, unassigned fund balance of the General Fund was \$280,425 while total fund balance reached \$399,162.
+At the end of the current fiscal year, unassigned fund balance of the General Fund was \$200,471 while total fund balance reached \$332,420.
 As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 155.14% of total General Fund expenditures, while the total fund balance represents 220.83% of total General Fund expenditures.
+Unassigned fund balance represents 93.41% of total General Fund expenditures, while the total fund balance represents 154.88% of the same amount.